-Minimum rents increased \$103.2 million during 2014, of which the property transactions accounted for \$20.5 million of the increase.
-Comparable rents increased \$82.7 million, or 6.4%, primarily attributable to an increase in base minimum rents.
+Minimum rents increased \$152.5 million during 2014, of which the property transactions accounted for \$28.1 million of the increase.
+Comparable rents increased \$124.4 million, or 6.4%, primarily attributable to an increase in base minimum rents.

-Tenant reimbursements increased \$66.8 million, due to a \$7.8 million increase attributable to the property transactions and a \$59.0 million, or 10.5%, increase in the comparable properties primarily due to utility reimbursements, annual fixed contractual increases related to common area maintenance and additional marketing recoveries as a result of costs incurred during our property rebranding initiative.
+Tenant reimbursements increased \$97.2 million, due to a \$12.7 million increase attributable to the property transactions and a \$84.5 million, or 9.8%, increase in the comparable properties primarily due to utility reimbursements,

-Total other income increased \$23.5 million, principally as a result of a \$10.1 million increase in lease settlement income and a \$11.1 million increase in land sale activity.
+Total other income increased \$31.5 million, principally as a result of a \$16.9 million increase in lease settlement income and an \$8.8 million increase in land sale activity.

-Property operating expense increased \$10.0 million primarily as a result of increased utility expenses partially due to the harsh winter.
+Property operating expense increased \$17.8 million due to a \$5.5 million increase related to the property transactions, and a \$12.2 million increase related to the comparable properties primarily as a result of increased utility expenses partially due to the harsh winter.

-Repairs and maintenance expense increased \$5.5 million primarily due to increased snow removal costs compared to the prior year.
+Repairs and maintenance expense increased \$4.1 million primarily due to increased snow removal costs compared to the prior year.

-Advertising and promotion increased \$14.1 million primarily as a result of costs incurred during our property rebranding initiative.
+Advertising and promotion increased \$24.0 million primarily related to costs incurred during our property rebranding initiative and increased digital and social media advertising costs.

-Provision for (recovery of) credit losses increased \$5.3 million as a result of increased reserves due to an increase in tenant bankruptcies and a decrease in recoveries as compared to 2013.
+Provision for credit losses increased \$4.7 million as a result of increased reserves due to an increase in tenant bankruptcies and a decrease in recoveries as compared to 2013.
 The 2014 expense is in line with longer term historical levels.

-Home and regional office costs increased \$8.4 million primarily related to higher personnel costs including one-time items related to the spin-off of Washington Prime.
+Home and regional office costs increased \$15.0 million primarily related to higher personnel costs including incentive compensation and one-time items related to the spin-off of Washington Prime.

-Other expenses increased \$3.5 million primarily due to increased legal and professional fees.
+Other expenses increased \$3.4 million primarily due to increased legal and professional fees.

-Interest expense decreased \$28.4 million primarily due to the net impact of the financing activities and reduction in the effective overall borrowing rate as previously discussed.
+Interest expense decreased \$49.3 million primarily due to the net impact of the financing activities and reduction in the effective overall borrowing rate as previously discussed.